 Are there any ticket fees?

 - Upgrade charges apply when exchanging Preview Night tickets to non-preview performances.
 The fee is the difference in price between the Preview Night ticket and regular price.

-- To help defray the costs of maintaining our historical building and to support our educational programming, a $2 facility fee will be added to each ticket (that’s $2 per each show in a Subscription).
+- To help defray the costs of maintaining our historical building and to support our educational programming, a $2 facility fee is including in the price of each each ticket.

 - There may be an online convenience fee charged for tickets purchased online.
-This fee goes to a third-party online ticketing service provider (not the Depot Theatre).
+This fee goes to a third-party online ticketing service provider.

 Is there a group discount?